ionos-cloud/docker-machine-driver/docs/readme.md

 ## Feature Reference

-The IONOS Cloud Docker Machine Driver aims to offer access to all resources in the IONOS Cloud API and also offers some additional features that make the integration easier:
+The IONOS CLOUD Docker Machine Driver aims to offer access to all resources in the IONOS CLOUD API and also offers some additional features that make the integration easier:

 * authentication for API calls
 * handling of asynchronous requests